nokia-eda/docs/docs/user-guide/topologies.md

     A reference to a `NodeProfile` resource that defines the profile of the node.
 ///
 /// tab | TopoLink
-The list of `TopoLink` elements will be used to create the `TopoLinks` resources.
+The list of `TopoLink` elements will be used to create the `TopoLink` resources.

 //// admonition | TopoLink resource
     type: subtle-note
-TopoLink represents a logical link between two TopoNodes.
+TopoLink represents a logical link between two TopoNode.
 It may include more than one physical link, being used to represent a LAG or multihomed link.
 To create a point to point link with a